liberland/Constitution/Constitution.md

 § 1

 Where any branch of the Government makes any decision regarding the rights and duties of Persons, it shall hear both parties.
 It shall resolve the matter without unnecessary delay.
-It shall act fairly and impartially and at least uphold principles of due process and fair hearing commonly accepted in civilized countries.
+It shall act fairly and impartially and at least uphold principles of due process and fair hearing.

 § 2